Nazaire/orchestra/README.md

 const network = new MemNetwork();

+// if you are using a network that requires an async connection
+// you need to also run network.connect()

 // network needs to be passed to all the major components (composer, instrument, consumer)

 ```